mondaycom/monday-sdk-js/README.md

 ```

 #### Value created for user
-Notify monday platforn that user got a first value from usage of your app.
+Notify monday platform that user got a first value from usage of your app.

 **type**
 `'value'`